 This might sound like a reason against bumblebees in your greenhouse, but think of that lack of sophisticated communication system reducing the likelihood of bumblebees leaving your crops for more attractive flowers.

 Pollen over nectar

 Bumblebees mainly forage for pollen, rather than nectar, which makes them much more effective pollinators than honeybees.
 Pollen is a fine powder of microscopic particles from the male flower that can fertilize the female flower to produce seed.
 Pollen is produced by anthers, the male reproductive organs found in most flowering plants.
 Nectar is a sweet substance, produced by some plants to attract pollinators such as bees, butterflies and hummingbirds.
 Bees collect nectar and make it into honey.

 Bumblebees can be used in conjunction with honeybees to enhance pollination, this results in improved yields.

-Ilya Ryzhkov is a 3rd year student at Niagara College studying business/marketing.
-He joined PL Light’s Marketing team this past summer and has continued his employment with us through his 2017/2018 year of study.
+Written by – Ilya Ryzhkov joined P.L.
+Light Systems on a student work term and continued his employment with us through his 2017/2018 year of study.